r-devel/r-project-web/md/foundation/donations.md

 on the [members and donors page](donors.html).
 Supporting members are listed in one issue of [the R Journal](https://journal.r-project.org).

+The R Foundation reserves the right to decline or return donations, and to decide whether or not and how to acknowledge or continue to acknowledge donations.

 <script src="https://donorbox.org/widget.js" type="text/javascript"></script><iframe src="https://donorbox.org/embed/rproject-member?hide_donation_meter=true" height="685px" width="100%" style="max-width:500px; min-width:310px" seamless="seamless" id="dbox-form-embed" name="donorbox" frameborder="0" scrolling="no"></iframe>

 ## One-off Donation Form